 PAX South 2019: Covering the Launch Weekend of Ace Combat 7

 The third weekend of January 2019 was undoubtedly an important weekend for the Ace Combat 7: Skies Unknown but also featured a landmark event for the Ace Combat series as a whole.
-This summary of event coverage is the first of a set of articles about PAX South 2019 as covered by Project Lighthouse.
+This summary of event coverage is the first of a set of articles about PAX South 2019 as covered by Project Lighthouse (this is the name of the organization that preceded Skyward Flight Media).

-The initial plan was to send a single representative to observe, record and later write a review of PAX South 2019 from January 18th to January 20th, 2019.
+The initial plan was to send a single representative to observe, record and later write an article about PAX South 2019 from January 18th to January 20th, 2019.
 Our focus would be on everything related to Ace Combat 7: Skies Unknown.
-A few days before the event others from the Ace Combat online community were confirmed to also be attending.
+A few days before the event, others from the Ace Combat online community were confirmed to also be attending.
 The result of this was Aaron "Ribbon-Blue" Mendoza joining up with Ace Combat Fan (Ace Combat-focused YouTuber), F22Coleman (USAF Aircraft Maintenance Officer, Long-time Ace Combat fan) and Zetec (the head of r/AceCombat) to collaborate on event coverage and meet with new and returning fans of the series.

 Attendance of Kazutoki Kono